flavienbwk/directframework/README.md

 <p>

 # What is it ?
-A very simple and lightweight PHP framework which allows you to easily support multi-language for your website, and to quickly deploy its functionalities with a clean code.
+A very simple and lightweight PHP framework built to save you time by deploying quickly your ideas with a clean code.

-_Actual version :_ __ed-0.9__
+_Actual version :_ __ed-0.10__

 # Why this one ?
-Simple architecture, easy to learn, lightweight, no need to install anything (just upload the framework files), easily support multiple languages and use helpful integrated functionalities (log, notifications...).
+Simple architecture, easy to learn, lightweight, no need to install anything (just upload the framework files), easily support multiple languages and helpful built-in functionalities (log, notifications...).

 Available developer if there's a problem.